Keio University

 Communicating the "Value of Daily Care"

 While the Certified Nurse Specialist system of the Japanese Nursing Association was being established, I received certification as a "Certified Nurse Specialist in Gerontological Nursing" in 2003.
-The reason I sought certification was that I wanted to communicate the care for the super-elderly accumulated at our hospital to society, rather than keeping it only within the clinical site.
-In a sense, amid the current situation where eyes tend to focus only on advanced medical care, I also had a wish for medical professionals to understand that "it is the repeated daily care that maintains the dignity of the super-elderly."
+The reason I sought certification was that I wanted to communicate the care for the super-elderly accumulated at our hospital to society, rather than keeping it only within the facility.
+In a sense, in the current situation where eyes tend to be focused only on advanced medical care, I also had a wish for medical professionals to understand that "it is the repeated daily care that maintains the dignity of the super-elderly."
 Facing death, which is on the extension of aging, is by no means something special.
 When one becomes a recipient of care, one will realize the importance of daily care.

 Disseminating Training Programs Related to End-of-Life Care

-For three years starting in 2011, with a grant from the Sasakawa Health Foundation, I embarked on the development of the "End-of-Life Nursing Education Consortium-Japan Geriatrics Curriculum Guide for Instructors (ELNEC-JG)."
+For three years starting in 2011, with a grant from the Sasakawa Health Foundation, I began development of the "End-of-Life Nursing Education Consortium-Japan Geriatrics Curriculum Instructor's Guide (ELNEC-JG)."

 ELNEC (End-of-Life Nursing Education Consortium) is an educational program established in the United States in 2000 with the aim of acquiring the competencies necessary for nurses providing end-of-life care and palliative care, and it has now spread to over 100 countries worldwide.
-There are curricula such as ELNEC-Core, ELNEC-Pediatric Palliative Care (pediatrics), ELNEC-Critical Care (acute phase), and ELNEC-Geriatric (gerontology), which have spread to 101 countries worldwide.*6
+There are curricula such as ELNEC-Core, ELNEC-Pediatric Palliative Care, ELNEC-Critical Care, and ELNEC-Geriatric, which have spread to 101 countries around the world.*6

-In our country, the Japanese Society for Palliative Medicine developed the ELNEC-Japan Core Curriculum Instructor Training Program (ELNEC-J Core), which is the Japanese version of ELNEC-Core, and has been holding the ELNEC-J Core Curriculum Instructor Training Program since 2009.
-Japan also cooperated in the development of ELNEC-J Core, but it is the world's most long-lived country, an experience no other country has had.
-I created this program with the aim of creating end-of-life care for the elderly suited to Japanese culture together with nurses at the practice site, thinking that I wanted to contribute to guaranteeing the quality of end-of-life care for the elderly in Japan, and that I wanted to convey that the meticulous care provided daily by nursing and caregiving staff is valuable care that leads to the maintenance of the dignity of the elderly.
+In Japan, the Japanese Society for Palliative Medicine developed the ELNEC-Japan Core Curriculum Train-the-Trainer Program (ELNEC-J Core), which is the Japanese version of ELNEC-Core, and has been holding the ELNEC-J Core Curriculum Train-the-Trainer Program since 2009.
+Japan also cooperated in the development of ELNEC-J Core, but it is the world's longest-lived country, an experience no other country has had.
+I created this program with the aim of creating end-of-life care for the elderly that is in line with Japanese culture together with nurses in the field of practice, thinking that I wanted to contribute to guaranteeing the quality of end-of-life care for the elderly in Japan, and to convey that the meticulous care provided daily by nursing and caregiving staff is valuable care that leads to the maintenance of the dignity of the elderly.

 Since 2014, the "ELNEC-JG Curriculum Nurse Education Program" has been held under the sponsorship of the Japan Academy of Gerontological Nursing.
 While being involved in this process, I have once again realized the importance of education rooted in practice.
 Furthermore, the effectiveness of these educational programs has been verified through collaboration with researchers, and the results have been published in academic journals.*7